Towerism/morphling/game-server/server/gamelogic/README.md

 board game in a very object oriented manner.

 ## High-level Overview
 The three main components of any game are the `Game_engine`, `Controller`, and the `Model`.

 ### Game_engine
-The engine is responsible for constructing the model and the controller components, mapping game object tokens to asset urls, as well as mapping the model to an easy-to-store format.
+The engine is responsible for constructing the model and the controller components, mapping game object tokens to asset urls, as well as defining the algorithm by which the model is serialized.

 ### Controller
 The controller is primarily responsible for parsing and validating moves.
 When a